top of page

 Characteristics of Weak Acids

-• Partial ionization in water (only partial donation of protons according to Bronsted-Lowry theory for acids and bases)
+• Partial ionization in water: They only partially donate protons according to Bronsted-Lowry theory for acids and bases.

-• Often have a noticeable smell or taste (like vinegar for acetic acid)
+• Noticeable smell or taste: Many weak acids have a distinct smell or taste, like vinegar for acetic acid.

 How to Identify Weak and Strong Bases